California State University, Channel Islands: History

 The first buildings of the campus were built in 1934 as part of President Franklin D. Roosevelt's New Deal during the Great Depression, a public works project to house the Camarillo State Mental Hospital and provide work for the unemployed.
 Construction teams utilized several thousand laborers over the course of three years in their endeavor to create everything from the hospital itself to a power plant, local utilities, and animal husbandry/farm facilities that would eventually support a complex of patients and staff numbering into the thousands during normal weekday operations.
 The hospital operated between 1936 and 1997.

 Planning for the University began in 1965, when State Senator Robert J. Lagomarsino co-authored Senate Bill 288 calling for establishment of a four-year public college in Ventura County, and Governor Pat Brown signed a bill authorizing a study for a state college for the county.
-In 1974, Dr. Joyce Kennedy established the UC/CSU Ventura Learning Center in Ventura as a partnership between UC Santa Barbara and California State University, Northridge.
+In 1974, Joyce Kennedy established the UC/CSU Ventura Learning Center in Ventura as a partnership between UC Santa Barbara and California State University, Northridge.
 She went on to serve as director of the CSUN Ventura Campus for more than 15 years.
 The Ventura Learning Center became the CSUN Ventura Campus in 1988.

-In 1996, J. Handel Evans began as Planning President charged with beginning development of a public, four-year university in the region.
-In September 1997, on the recommendation of the Chancellor and a community task force appointed by the Governor, the CSU Board of Trustees voted unanimously to accept the former Camarillo State Hospital site for the purpose of transforming it into the CSU's 23rd campus.
-In July 1996, the CSU Board of Trustees formally adopted the name California State University Channel Islands for the new University.
+In 1996, J. Handel Evans began as planning president charged with beginning development of a public, four-year university in the region.
+In September 1997, on the recommendation of the chancellor and a community task force appointed by the Governor, CSU's board of trustees voted unanimously to accept the former Camarillo State Hospital site for the purpose of transforming it into the CSU's 23rd campus.
+In July 1996, CSU's board of trustees formally adopted the name California State University Channel Islands for the new university.
 In September 1997, Governor Wilson signed into law S.B.
 623 (Jack O'Connell) providing for the financing and support of the transition of the site for use as a university campus.
-The state legislature and the CSU Board of Trustees provided funds to begin the conversion of the facility from a state hospital into a college campus.
+The state legislature and CSU's board of trustees provided funds to begin the conversion of the facility from a state hospital into a college campus.
 In 1997, the hospital closed and the patients were moved into the state-local system.
 In August 1999, The Ventura Learning Center moved as tenants to the Camarillo site as CSUN-CI, a satellite facility for CSU Northridge.